CodeYourFuture/DocsV2/teams/education/education-roles/education-buddy.md

           is.</p>
       </td>
       <td style="text-align:left">
-        <p>As the person who works closest with the student you will have some of
+        <p>As the person who works closest with the trainee you will have some of
           the best insights into how well they are performing in the course.
 For this reason, it&apos;s important that you share what you know with the rest of the team.</p>